hannah1809/ibc_latent/GLM/README.md

 # My Python Project

 ## Overview
 This project implements a Generalized Linear Model (GLM) pipeline.
 It includes functionality for selecting and processing various tasks based on user-defined conditions.
+It is based on BIDS structure and used with preprocessed data of the IBC dataset.

 ## Project Structure
 ```
-my-python-project
+GLM
-├── src
+├── src                      # Source code
 │   ├── GLM_pipeline.py      # Main logic for the GLM pipeline
-│   └── tasks_conditions.py   # List of tasks and their corresponding conditions
+│   └── tasks_contrasts.py   # Dictionary of tasks and their corresponding conditions -> contrasts
 ├── requirements.txt          # Project dependencies
 └── README.md                 # Project documentation
 ```